Fritography with a Twist/The Watercolor Effect with Michael Dupille

 Almost forgot to mention the dynamite slideshow!

-In this workshop will you discover how to create imagery in glass that has the feel, vitality and expressive qualities of a watercolor.
+In this part of the workshop will you discover how to create imagery in glass that has the feel, vitality and expressive qualities of a watercolor.

 Michael has been doing watercolors since childhood and integrates a great deal of that knowledge in his kilnformed glass work and workshops.

 He has developed this technique as a result of those experiences and as a way to reflect the same feeling as a painted piece.
 Using glass as your ‘paint' you’ll utilize the properties of the material to express that unique character; color, depth, transparency.
 Minimal use of dichro will add spice and interest to the pieces as well.
 There are some interesting ways of implementing and altering it.

 Learn about color combinations, how to use colors (and frit) effectively as well as multiple firing schedules.
 This is a great opportunity to pick up a lot of good general technical knowledge from one of the top teachers and innovators in the industry.

 Michael has a personable, informative style of teaching and will gladly address issues and questions regarding the direction of your work or technical problems.

 Here's an opportunity to spend some quality time with one of the industry's top pioneers and innovators.